Letter To Prospective Graduates

 The details of Senior Week are being finalized by your Senior Class Officers with the assistance of their committee.
 Updates regarding Senior Week activities will be sent to you from the Senior Week committee or you can find Senior Week information at Student Involvement.

-All prospective May graduates are asked to keep their Allegheny College ID card (Insta-Gator card) through May 13, as this card will be re-coded for meals during Senior Week.
-It will entitle you to eat most meals in McKinley’s Food Court (but it cannot be used for the the on campus Friday Evening Dinner or any Senior Week events).
-This meal card becomes effective at dinner Wednesday, May 10 through dinner on Friday, May 12 and it must be presented to the Allegheny Food Service staff to obtain meals.
+All prospective May graduates are asked to keep their Allegheny College ID card (Insta-Gator card) through May 12, as this card will be re-coded for meals during Senior Week.
+It will entitle you to eat most meals in McKinley’s Food Court (but it cannot be used for the on-campus Friday Evening Dinner or any Senior Week events).
+This meal card becomes effective at dinner Wednesday, May 9 through dinner on Friday, May 11 and it must be presented to the Allegheny Food Service staff to obtain meals.

 All meals except the Friday Evening Dinner are scheduled in McKinley’s Food Court.
 The Friday Evening Dinner is by reservation only – see the Friday Dinner Form to make your reservations.
 From Wednesday’s dinner through Friday’s lunch, Allegheny College Dining Services will offer various specials and combo meals at McKinley’s; the atrium window will be open for breakfast.